INTO-CPS-Association/DTaaS/deploy/docker/LOCALHOST.md

 1. The path examples given here are for Linux OS.
    These paths can be Windows OS compatible paths as well.
 1. The client configuration file is located at `deploy/config/client/env.local.js`.
-   It is not necessary to modify this file.
+   It is not necessary to modify this file unless you wish to change the OAuth client details.

 ### Create User Workspace